He grabbed two cups from the cupboard, without really thinking about it.

 Another reason the girl was a moron.

-Maybe missed was a strong word, more like had gotten use to.
+Maybe missed was a strong word, more like had gotten accustomed to putting up with on a daily basis.
 Without that girl's sarcasm and emotions, it felt like Julie was walking around the mansion with only one sock on.
-The cold reality every one had been slapped with effected her emotions because that girl's leaving had effected all their emotions.
+The cold reality everyone had been slapped with effected her because that girl's leaving had effected all of them.

-Not because the whole bloody team had missed her, but, somewhere in the heart of the girl, she missed that girl.
+Not because the whole bloody team had missed her, but, somewhere in the blackest corner of her heart, she missed that girl.